Documentation Generator for PHP

-- PHP 5.3 compatible, full support for Namespaces, Closures and more is provided.
+- PHP 7.0+ compatible, full support for Namespaces, Closures and more are provided.

 - Shows any tag, some tags add additional functionality to phpDocumentor (such as @link).

-- Incremental parsing, if you kept the Structure file from a previous run you get an additional performance boost of up to 80% on top of the mentioned processing speed above.
+- Incremental parsing, if you kept the Structure file from a previous run, you get an additional performance boost of up to 80% on top of the mentioned processing speed increase above.